hphelion/documentation/cloudos/install.overview.md

 ## Components of the Cloud OS Environment

+The following diagram illustrates the Cloud OS environment.

+( redrawing Hrushi's pptx diagram in Visio 12/4 to 12/5 - will insert here )

 ### Cloud OS Administration Node

-The Cloud OS Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed baremetal servers, which are typically Controller and Compute nodes.
-Using Chef Server and recipes, the services are installed on the managed nodes.
+The Cloud OS Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed bare-metal servers, which are the Controller and Compute nodes.
+Using Chef Server and recipes, the services are installed on the managed bare-metal servers. **Note:** In this and subsequent Cloud OS topics, we refer to these managed bare-metal servers more simply as "managed nodes."

 ### Services

-Cloud Infrastructure consists of individual services installed and integrated together across one or more machines to form a cloud environment.
+Cloud Infrastructure consists of individual services installed and integrated together across one or more nodes to form a cloud environment.
 These are composite services that are integrated together into a single cloud solution.
 Services are exposed or published as RESTful APIs.
 The list of services that can be deployed for HP Cloud OS are: